yast/yast-storage-ng/doc/installer-hacks.md

 ## Changes in yast2-installation

-* Commented the code that searches for floppy drives during system analysis.

-* Commented the code that searches for autoinst.xml in a floppy disk.

 * Commented the check for destructive disk operations.
 As a result, when the users confirm they want the installation to actually start, the displayed popup will not contain the sentence explaining that some partitions will be deleted o formatted.

-* No more usage of StorageController, the module that loads additional drivers for technologies like RAID or multipath.
-As soon as we introduce support for such technologies we will need an object-oriented replacement.
-Or maybe it's not needed anymore if udev does that job now.

 * Commented the code used to remember across executions (self-update) that the user canceled multipath activation.